Zenon Caravella: Club career

 In May, 2016, Zenon Caravella was honoured by the FFA at the A-League Grand Final in front of 50,000 fans for his "Outstanding Contribution to the A-League", an accolade only a handful of players are presented with each year.

+Style of play

+Caravella played as a midfielder.
+He was known for his technical ability.

 Personal life

 Zenon is of Italian descent and is the nephew of Frank Farina.
+He has been married.
+He has two daughters.